1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 Michael O'Neill photoset (Jan.
 96, the 14th)

-Taken during the recordings of the Thug Pound project, however it depicts Tupac alone, sometimes with Suge and Snoop, with many elements reminding of All Eyez of Me (leather breastplate, the Death Row chain, the watch...).
-One month before the official release of the album, maybe at a time they were considered as another possibility for the covers of it.
+Taken during the recordings of Thug Life Volume 2 and Thug Pound projects, these pictures depict Tupac alone, sometimes with Suge and Snoop, with many elements reminding of Ken Nahoum's photoset for All Eyez of Me (leather breastplate, the Death Row chain, the watch...).
+One month before the official release of the album.
+Maybe they considered the session as another possibility for the covers of the album.

-One week later, 2Pac was recording first songs for his new solo, so this photoset is more or less appropriate for it, even if the mood and grimace of Tupac do not well announce the kind of contain it will have.
+One week later, 2Pac recorded his first song for his new solo, so this photoset is more or less appropriate for it, even if the mood and grimace of Tupac do not well announce the kind of contain it will have.

 ME AGAINST THE WORLD, PART 2